 On December 23, 2024, the United States Court of Appeals for the Fifth Circuit lifted the nationwide preliminary injunction against the enforcement of the Corporate Transparency Act (CTA) that had been issued by the United States District Court for the Eastern District of Texas on December 3, 2024.

-However, on December 27, 2024, merely three days after the U.S. Court of Appeals for the Fifth Circuit reinstated a rule mandating businesses to file Beneficial Ownership Information, the same court reversed its decision, granting businesses a reprieve from these filing requirements.
-Currently, as a result, filing the BOI Report is now optional.
-Please note, this is an ongoing legal battle, with the possibility of review by the U.S. Suprement Court.
+On December 27, 2024, merely three days after the U.S. Court of Appeals for the Fifth Circuit reinstated a rule mandating businesses to file Beneficial Ownership Information, the same court reversed its decision, granting businesses a reprieve from these filing requirements.

 Filing the BOI report is FREE and is filed online through FinCEN's BOI E-Filing System